JoelBrd/Socket/docs/AdvancedConcepts.md

 # Advanced Concepts

-You may wish to create some Plugs that have rather complex functionality and Socket tries it's best to give you the tools you need.
+You may wish to create some Plugs that have rather complex functionality.
+Socket tries its best to give you the tools you need.
 Socket was developed alongside some non-trivial Plugs which helped flesh out what may be needed, but there may still be some stuff missing - either from oversight, or lack of Roblox support.